 This will prove essential when filing a car injury claim with the at-fault driver or your insurance company.
 If, for instance, the bruising turns out to be more severe and you require additional medical treatment, you may have some problems getting the insurance company to cover the costs.
 They may argue that your condition worsening is at least partially your fault for not seeing a doctor right after the accident, in which case they will say that they should not have to cover the medical costs of your negligence.

 Serious injuries resulting from a car accident can cause financial hardship.
-The cause of internal bleeding is generally evident, such as a serious trauma, but in some cases, even a minor trauma can cause internal bleeding.
-In some rare cases, it may take hours and even days for the injury to show up.
+The cause of internal bleeding is generally evident, such as a serious trauma, but in some cases, even minor trauma can cause internal bleeding.
+It may take hours and even days for the injury to show up in some rare cases.

-Internal bleeding can be a result of trauma caused by a car accident or any other high impact accident.
+Internal bleeding can result from trauma caused by a car accident or any other high-impact accident.
 The main causes of internal bleeding are: